 Mercer County Open Space Preservation ProgramMercer County has several programs that are funded through the Mercer County Open Space Preservation Trust Fund Tax, a voter-approved tax that raises funds to preserve open space and farmland.
 The following is a brief description of the preservation programs for public open space preservation.
 See "Farmland" for information on the farmland preservation program.

-Countywide Regional Open SpaceLand that provides regional significant open space opportunities for a large majority of the County’s residents is preserved, maintained, and operated by the County.
+Countywide Regional Open SpaceLand that provides regional significant open space opportunities for a large majority of the County’s residents is preserved, maintained and operated by the County.
 The land must be consistent with the goals and criteria of the Open Space and Recreation Plan.
-There is a priority list of properties proposed for acquisition in the Plan, and conceptual long range open space areas such as stream corridors, greenbelts, and expansions of existing facilities.
+There is a priority list of properties proposed for acquisition in the Plan, and conceptual long-range open space areas such as stream corridors, greenbelts and expansions of existing facilities.
 The preservation of these lands is reviewed by the Mercer County Open Space Preservation Board.
 The Board recommends proposed properties to the County administration for acquisition.
-To make a presentation to the Open Space Preservation Board please contact the Mercer County Planning Division at 609-989-6545.
+To make a presentation to the Open Space Preservation Board, please contact the Mercer County Planning Department at 609-989-6545.

 Mercer County Open Space Assistance Program